coal2nuclear.com The Global Warming Repairman

 Water is a wonderful way to turn heat energy into mechanical energy because when you turn water into steam it changes state, expanding its volume 1,600 times.
 If the steam is not allowed to expand freely in volume, its pressure will go up drastically.
 That's where all that piston-pushing power in a steam locomotive comes from.
 If the steam is turned back into water by cooling it changes state again, this time contracting in volume 1,600 times, creating a powerful vacuum.
 Steam has quite different properties at different temperatures and pressures.

-Both the Nuclear Repowering and the Hybrid Nuke are "State of the Market", not "State of the Art", applications where economics plays the pivotal role.
+Both the Coal Yard Nuke and the Hybrid Nuke are "State of the Market", not "State of the Art", applications where economics plays the pivotal role.

 Why use a liquid coolant in a reactor?